This article was updated on

-- Look much better – For me this is one of the most important reasons whey I want the coating.
-Le Creuset have nailed it with the bright colors.
+- Look much better – For me, this is one of the most important reasons why I want the coating.
+Le Creuset has nailed it with the bright colors.
 Simply Put, enamel coated cast iron cookware just looks cool.

 - Cooking with the right utensils to avoid scratching – With Enamel coating you really have to make sure that you are using wooden or plastic utensils – Never metal as this will scratch the coating inside and make it look ugly,

-- Although it takes longer to heat up then other types of cookware ( like aluminium ,copper and nonstick cookware).
+- Although it takes longer to heat up than other types of cookware (like aluminum, copper and nonstick cookware).

-- A well seasoned cast iron pan becomes naturally non stick , but unlike traditional non stick you can pretty much use what ever utensils that you want to.
+- A well-seasoned cast iron pan becomes a natural nonstick, but unlike traditional nonstick, you can pretty much use whatever utensils that you want to.

 easy to clean.

 - Cast iron is chemical free unlike other types of nonstick pots and pans.